TechNejad/ReaLLM/README.md

 Two AI models work together:
 1. **Primary Model**: Responds to your questions
 2. **Interpreter Model**: Analyzes and explains what constraints shaped that response

-## The Research

-This project is part of ongoing research into AI safety and human-AI interaction, developed for the AI Safety, Ethics, and Society (AISES) course.

-**Research Question**: Can making system prompts visible reduce overreliance on AI and improve users' mental models of how AI works?

-Read the full paper: [Project Description.pdf](Assets/ReaLLM_Paper.pdf)

 ## Limitations